Penguins Don't Fly: Reasoning about Generics through Instantiations and Exceptions: Related Work

-While large-scale CKBs capture a range of commonsense knowledge~\citep{speer2017conceptnet,Sap2019ATOMICAA,Forbes2020SocialC1,Bhakthavatsalam2020GenericsKBAK,Hwang2021COMETATOMIC2O}, they contain necessarily incomplete (i.e., the open-world assumption~\citep{Reiter1978OCW}) \textit{general} knowledge.
-Furthermore, since generalities can be made about both common and uncommon phenomena, the generalities in CKBs are not indicative of high real-world prevalence.
-In order to remedy these shortcomings, in our work we categorize generics (i.e., provide an approximation of frequency) and generate instances when a generality can and cannot be applied to subtypes or individuals.
+\paragraph{Commonsense Knowledge} While large-scale CKBs capture a range of commonsense knowledge~\citep{speer2017conceptnet,Sap2019ATOMICAA,Forbes2020SocialC1,Hwang2021COMETATOMIC2O}, they contain necessarily incomplete (i.e., the open-world assumption~\citep{Reiter1978OCW}) \textit{general} knowledge.
+Furthermore, although recent works have created KBs specifically of generics~\cite{Bhakthavatsalam2020GenericsKBAK,Bhagavatula2022I2D2IK} and proposed methods to identify generics in text~\cite{Friedrich2015AnnotatingGA,Friedrich2016SituationET}, they do not identify or model \ev.
+In our work, we focus directly on automatically generating \ev, providing richer commonsense knowledge.

 The application of generics to specific individuals is influenced by prototypicality~\citep{Rips1975InductiveJA,Osherson1990CategoryBasedI}, with small sets of prototypical norms collected in cognitive science for a range of kinds ~\citep{Devereux2014TheCF,McRae2005SemanticFP,Overschelde2004CategoryNA}.
-However, recent work has shown that neural models have only moderate success at mimicking human prototypicality~\citep{Misra2021DoLM,Boratko2020ProtoQAAQ} or producing commonsense facts without guidance~\citep{Petroni2019LanguageMA} and additionally exceptions are often not prototypical.
+However, recent work has shown that neural models have only moderate success at mimicking human prototypicality~\citep{Misra2021DoLM,Boratko2020ProtoQAAQ} or producing commonsense facts without guidance~\citep{Petroni2019LanguageMA}.
 Hence, we combine neural models with a KB of concepts, using linguistic-theory-guided decoding, to generate generics \ev.